firefoxos-gamedev/book/initialization.md

 ### Foxnoid game states

 Foxnoid is a game in the tradition of Arkanoid.
 Its a classic arcade game like Pacman, Pong, Tetris and others.
-These games can be planned in the following manner:
+Lets plan the states used in our game.

 {title="Foxnoid Game States"}
 | Name          | Responsible for   |